stickaround/Netric_Backend/README.md

 ## The Web Client

-We are in the process of splitting out all the server compoenents from the client.
+We are in the process of splitting out all the server components from the client.

 V2 of the netric UI is being built in the ./client/web directory of this repo.